cgiffard/SteamShovel/README.md

   forward to a huge amount of progress in this area!
 * Stats should also allow arbitrary queries to be developed against the data which could be defined by a model and included in the template.
-* Consider monkey-patching require to auto-instrument code as it is loaded.
 * Gotta make things even easier to use!
 * More info in the default HTML output.
 * Memory usage and timing output as CSV & JSON!